hailyte/Algorithms/Matrix Multiplication/README.md

-A matrix multiplication program for part of an Algorithms course project.
-Implements both the standard brute force algorithm and Strassen's algorithm.
-Unit tests not included since they were provided by the instructor. *Note: completed October 11, 2015.*
+A matrix multiplication program that implements both the standard brute force algorithm and Strassen's algorithm.
+Unit tests were provided by the instructor and thus are not included here. *Note: completed October 11, 2015.*

 `Matrix.java` creates n x n matrices as 2D arrays and provides methods for multiplication and comparison.